jay1patel1/PW-Coding/Assignment/21. Javascript Fundametals/Response.md

 let a = outerFunction(10);
 a();
+// This is parameter give - 10
+// This is variable declared - 123
 ```

 ## Q2.
 Create a JavaScript program that demonstrates the basic usage of regular expressions.
 Write a function that takes a regex pattern and a string as input and returns true if there is a match, and false otherwise.
 Test the function with various patterns and strings.